hypothesis/client/docs/publishers/config.rst

     of that text when it is being viewed as well as the font-family of the editor as the annotation is being written.

+.. option:: contentReady

+  ``Promise``.
+A promise that signals to Hypothesis when the document's content is ready.
+In web applications where the content loads asynchronously, this allows Hypothesis to be loaded concurrently with the content, while making sure that Hypothesis waits for the content to be ready before attempting to locate annotated content in the document.

 .. option:: onLayoutChange

   ``function``.
 This function will be a registered callback to be invoked when the sidebar